Making Space with TRIZ

 - Enter into TRIZ with a spirit of serious fun

-- Don’t accept innovation ideas: be sure suggestions are about stopping activities or behaviors, not starting new things.
+- Don’t accept ideas for doing something new or additional: be sure suggestions are about stopping activities or behaviors, not about starting new things.
 It is worth the wait.

 - Begin with a VERY unwanted result, quickly confirm your suggestion with the group